jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

   (c) to grant accreditation to persons under subpart 5 of Part 2:
   (d) to monitor the audit regulatory systems of accredited bodies, report on the adequacy and effectiveness of those systems, and take action in respect of those systems that are inadequate or ineffective:
   (e) to conduct quality reviews and investigations under subparts 6 and 7 of Part 2:
+  (ea) to issue directions under subpart 6A of Part 2:
   (f) to take over and perform regulatory functions under subpart 8 of Part 2:
   (g) to perform or exercise any other functions, powers, and duties conferred or imposed on it by or under this Act.